-4. Shavuot the Festival of Weeks or Pentecost
+4. Shavuot the Festival of Weeks

 The Remaining Three Feasts

-5. Rosh HaShanah or Feast of Trumpets
+5. Rosh HaShanah or The Feast of Trumpets

 6. Yom Kippur or The Day of Atonement

-7. Sukkot or The Feast of Tabernacles
+7. Sukkot or The Feast of Booths

 The Eighth Festival

-So the sons of Israel shall observe the Sabbath, to celebrate the Sabbath throughout their generations as a perpetual covenant.'
+1. So the sons of Israel shall observe the Sabbath, to celebrate the Sabbath throughout their generations as a perpetual covenant.'
 "It is a sign between Me and the sons of Israel forever; for in six days the Lord made heaven and earth, but on the seventh day He ceased from labor, and was refreshed."
 (Exodus 31:16-17 NASB)